grixu/synchronizer/README.md

 ```

 ## Usage

-Details are described in [Synchronizer Docs](https://grixu.github.io/synchronizer/docs) (both in Polish and English)
+Details will be described in [Synchronizer Docs](https://grixu.github.io/synchronizer/docs) (both in Polish and English)

 ## Testing